Raising consciousness for a new world

 Transcendent consciousness refers to a state of existence that is beyond ordinary waking consciousness and is often described as egoless, formless, boundless in space and time, and infinite in awareness and knowing.
 It is considered the original source of all thought, intuition, creativity and all physical reality.
 It is often referred to as the ground state of being, the Source for all that exists, and infinite in potential.
 It is usually equated with the Universal or Cosmic Consciousness.
 In this state, the individual self, ego, and the phenomenal world dissolve and are perceived as nothing more than illusions, or a specific perspective of the infinite perspectives of Universal Consciousness.
 The individual experiencing transcendence is directly aware of their identity as the Absolute and Infinite Self.

-A person can experience transcendent consciousness through several means: by systematic meditation practices, by inducing them through the use of psychedelics, or by trance induced states from rhythmic dancing or chanting and by several other means.
+A person can experience transcendent consciousness through several means: by systematic meditation practices, by inducing them through the use of psychedelics, or by trance induced states from rhythmic dancing or chanting and by several other means (more on this below).
 All of these methods are designed to allow the mind to settle inward beyond thought and access pure, silent vastly expanded awareness.
 By whatever means used, the process involves the mind naturally transcending all mental activity, sensations, and perceptions to reach the state of pure awareness, which is often described as a reservoir of unlimited energy, bliss, knowing and intelligence at the source of all thought and experience.

 Transcendent experiences can vary greatly depending on individual mindset, environment and the specific method used to reach these transcendent states.
 The use of psychedelics usually makes it easier to reach these states than by using various meditation techniques, the latter often requiring long periods of training.
 Psychedelics like psilocybin, LSD, DMT, ayahuasca, and ketamine are known to reliably induce transcendent states under the right conditions, though the exact content and depth of the experience may differ for each person.
 Some researchers believe that drugs act as catalysts or enablers which dissolve the normal barriers and separation from Cosmic Consciousness rather than inducing a direct cause of the transcendent experience within ordinary consciousness.
 In the latter case, the transcendent experience would be influenced by the individual's mental state and surroundings and should vary widely for every individual which does not appear to be the case for many individuals having a transcendent experience.